 With these three reports, CounterCentral allows you to quickly identify problematic entrance pages, scren sizes and platforms for your site, so that you can address them and increase your visitors engagement.
 After that, it's time to check the results

-After any changes you need to wait for a bit and see if Lynn agrees, and if she does, what the impact is on your visitor's engagement over the whole site.
+After any changes you need to wait for a bit and see what the impact is on your visitor's engagement over the whole site.
 Did you make things better?
 Or worse?
 Our daily reports will tell you: